The Neighbors: Income

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 58.9%
+is a lower rate of childhood poverty than is found in 84.0%

 The Neighbors: Occupations